AniMesuro/posepal/README.md

 ## Poses
 Poses are records of data that store the state of a scene by storing selected properties.
 Usually used for character animation, but most kind of properties can be saved.
 (Unless tests are proven otherwise)
+Pose editing is done through the AnimationTimelineEditor in Godot, by keying desired properties at the current time

 ## Filters
 Filters are a special kind of pose that do not stores values.
 These are used to filter only poses that change selected nodes from a filter.
+Currently you need to edit it the same way as a pose, that is by the timeline.
+You need to key at least one property for each node you want to filter.
+Filter poses only store NodePaths, so the property doesn't matter.
+You can either batch key selected nodes with a random variable or mass-select nodes in the scene and key some transform property from the toolbar.

 ## Templates
 Templates are poses that are used as a base for all poses inside a collection.
 Therefore all poses created inside this template will copy the template's properties unless overwritten.
 A template can have duplicated template pose, but can't have a duplicated template name.